agbrs/agb/README.md

 ![AGB logo](.github/logo.png)

 This is a library for making games on the Game Boy Advance using the Rust programming language.
-It attempts to be a high level abstraction over the internal workings of the Game Boy Advance whilst still being high performance and memory efficient.
+The library's main focus is to provide an abstraction that allows you to develop games which take advantage of the GBA's capabilities without needing to have extensive knowledge of its low-level implementation.

 agb provides the following features:

 * Simple build process with minimal dependencies
 * Built in importing of sprites, backgrounds, music and sound effects
 * High performance audio mixer
-* Simple sprite and tiled background usage
+* Easy to use sprite and tiled background usage
-* Global allocator allowing for use of both `core` and `alloc`
+* A global allocator allowing for use of both `core` and `alloc`

 The documentation for the latest release can be found on [docs.rs](https://docs.rs/agb/latest/agb/).